cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 $ git clone git@github.com:USER/jekyll-theme-chirpy.git -b master
 ```

-and replace the `USER` above to your GitHub username.
+And replace the `USER` above to your GitHub username.

 The first time you run or build the project on local machine, perform the installation of Jekyll plugins.
 Go to the root of repo and run: